PLAB 1: Top 5 Preparation Tips

-As part of today’s PLAB focus we are very pleased to be joined by Dr Joseph Anthony who will be giving his advice to you on how to prepare for the PLAB 1.
+As part of today’s PLAB focus, we are very pleased to be sharing our top 5 tips on how to prepare for the PLAB 1.
+Let’s go!

 Tip 2: Do not give it a lazy attempt.
 Do it once and give it your best shot!

 The PLAB examination is an investment in yourself and your future life; please take it seriously.
 You are investing time and money into registering for the examination, sitting the IELTS or OET, paying the fees and travelling to the UK.

 Be sure to give the PLAB your best shot, so that you do not have any regrets later on!
 We advise that you organize your time, create a study schedule, inspect the syllabus, practice yourself, and consider attending a course.
 All of these steps will give you a well rounded approach to the PLAB 1 and maximise your chances of success.

 Practice makes perfect, and this is very true of the PLAB 1.
 Our suggestion is to solve questions soon after completing a certain module.
 After some time, come back to those questions and solve them again to solidify your knowledge.

 However, questions are only half of the solution.
 The other half is to have a concise resource on hand which summarises all the main diagnostic pathways used for each condition in the UK.
 Most people choose to use a set of notes.
 Whichever resource you choose, make sure it is up-to-date, relevant, concise, and covers everything you need to know for the PLAB 1.

 Tip 4: Conquer the material system by system.